Arthur Jafa and the Future of Black Cinema

 SARGENT: The film is tough to watch because it shows how black suffering and creativity are bound together.
 What was your reaction to Love the first time you watched it in full?

 JAFA: I gave Kahlil [Joseph] a really early cut, prior to putting in his brother Noah [Davis] who passed away, and he was really obsessed with it in a sense.
 He said it was really volatile.
-When I finished putting it together, I cried the first time and I never cried again.
-I don't feel anything actually.
-It's disturbing.
-When I look at it now, I'm sort of dead inside.
+When I first put it together, I cried, then I never cried again.
+I don’t feel anything actually.
+It’s disturbing.
+When I look at it now, I’m sort of dead inside.

 SARGENT: What made you cry?

 JAFA: These are verifications of what black people know to be true about our status in society, positive and negative.
 I remember when someone told me phones were going to have cameras on them, and I thought that was the dumbest idea I’d ever heard.
 Why would you want a camera on your phone?
 But as we see the impact of it, it has allowed for a mass verification of what black people have been saying.

 SARGENT: The Walter Scott scene was probably the hardest for me to watch soundtracked to “Ultralight Beam.”
 West in that moment is saying, “We on an ultralight beam,” repeatedly as Scott is running away from a cop who shoots him from about 15-feet away.
 He crumbles to the ground.
 The whole thing shook me and my faith.
 The visual and music in constructing that moment seemed perfectly intentional.